w3c/web-locks/README.md

 A _lock request_ is made by script for a particular _name_ and _mode_.
 A scheduling algorithm looks at the state of current and previous requests, and eventually grants a lock request.

-A _lock_ is granted request; it has the _name_ of the resource and _mode_ of the lock request.
+A _lock_ is a granted request; it has the _name_ of the resource and _mode_ of the lock request.
 It is represented as an object returned to script.

 As long as the lock is _held_ it may prevent other lock requests from being granted (depending on the name and mode).